lorddoomicus/bitscope/README.md

 http://www.doomd.net/2016/10/the-bitscope-linux-and-python.html

+__NOTE__: the AWK scripts must be run with gawk.
+The Python scrips all require numpy, some may also require pygame and/or matplotlib.

 ## What's Here

 - dso.awk
 	- pretty much a proof of concept just to work out parsing the CSV files from the DSO program.